64032466/f5-agility-labs-waf/docs/class9/module1/lab2.rst

 #.
 On that same screen in the OWASP Dashboard, hover your pointer over **SQL-Injection** and select the **checkmark**.
 Also hover over **Server Side Code Injection** and select the **checkmark**.
 These checkmarks apply the protections to the policy.
 Notice your potential A1 Injection protection % increased.

     ..
-Note::  In the dashboard, if you see the checkmark available, it will enforce will enforce
+Note::  In the dashboard, if you see the checkmark available, it will enforce any protections required to be compliant for that vector.

     .. image:: /_static/class9/a1addsignatures.png

 #.
 Press the blue **Review & Update** button below.
 On the pop up window press the blue **Save & Apply Policy** button.

     ..
-Note:: While all attack signatures in this policy are in staging, we just used the OWASP dashboard to bypass the staging for those 2 catagories.
-This would be a typical approach to secure an application immediatly against a certain catagory of injection signatures.
-These signatures are now blocked, while staging (learning and alarming) the rest of the signatures.
+Note:: While all attack signatures in this policy are in staging, we just used the OWASP dashboard to directly enforce (skip staging) for those 2 catagories.
+This would be a typical approach to secure an application immediatly against a certain catagory of injection attacks.
+These attack types are now blocked, while staging (learning and alarming) the rest of the attack categories.

 #.
-Now for the sake of running a learning lab in a reasonable amount of time.
-We will turn off signature staging.
-This will replicate a user waiting out the default 7 days of staging your attack signatures.
+Now for the sake of expediting the policy blocking malicious traffic, we will turn off signature staging.
+This will simulate a user waiting out the default 7 days of staging your attack signatures.

     - Go to **Security -> Application Security -> Security Policies** And select your policy by name